IBM/TDD-NodeJS-Containers/README.md

 with the dollar amount ( e.g. $40.59 )

 # Steps to run this code pattern

 ## run locally

-1. Clone the repo by running `git clone
+1. Clone the repo by running `git clone TDD-NodeJS-Containers`
 1. Ensure [Node.js](https://nodejs.org/en/) 10.16.1 later installed
 by running `node -v`